particle-iot/docs/src/content/reference/device-os/firmware.md

 - `particle::protocol::MAX_EVENT_NAME_LENGTH`
 - `particle::protocol::MAX_EVENT_DATA_LENGTH`

-Additionally, some older Boron and B Series SoM with a SARA-R410M-02B modem (LTE Cat M1) may have a limit of 782 bytes instead of 1024 bytes, see [Particle.maxEventDataSize()](/reference/device-os/api/cloud-functions/particle-maxeventdatasize/) for more information.
+Additionally, some older Boron and B-Series SoM with a SARA-R410M-02B modem (LTE Cat M1) may have a limit of 782 bytes instead of 1024 bytes, see [Particle.maxEventDataSize()](/reference/device-os/api/cloud-functions/particle-maxeventdatasize/) for more information.

 ### Particle.variable()